raahimkhan/ReactNativeReduxTemplate/README.md

 Feel free to submit issues or pull requests for improvements and new features.

 ## License
 This project is licensed under the MIT License.

+## Cursor Editor
+- This project includes Cursor rules specific to React Native, TypeScript, and mobile app development for users of the Cursor editor.